 Khash: Armenian’s love-it or hate-it dish

 Khash is a very good example of a pretty weird Armenian food.
+I have devoted a whole separate post to traditional Armenian khash, so check it out if you want more details on its history and traditions around it.
 The name of the dish is derived from the Armenian verb that means “to boil”.
 And it suits its name because according to some traditional recipes beef broth is supposed to be cooked for up to 48 hours.
 Add to that a day or two for which the chunks of meat must be kept in cold water before the actual cooking starts.
 Apparently, that helps the meat to get rid of the bad smell.
 Gosh, I feel sick just typing this…

 Anyway… The time it takes to make Khash is not the weirdest thing about this “soup”.
 In fact, in some ways, it stops being a regular soup by the time it is ready to be consumed.
 Here is what I mean by that.
 When you’re served Khash, firstly, you need to season the soup with salt and garlic to your liking.
 Then cover it with a soft lavash.
 Third, crumble dried lavash into the soup until there is no more visible broth left on the plate.
 People who call themselves “True Khash eaters” eat it without a spoon, using (again) lavash and hands instead.